-The Bourgogne-Franche-Comté region consists of both former regions merged into a large region on the east side of the country, not too far from the French capital, Paris, and the mountains.
+The Bourgogne-Franche-Comté region consists of both former regions merged into a large region on the east side of the country, not too far from the French capital city of Paris, and the Alpine mountain range.
 The region is composed of the departments of Cote d'Or, Doubs, Jura, Nièvre, Saône et Loire, Haute Saône, Territoire de Belfort and Yonne.

 Rich Historical Landscape